MarkStreek/QuintorCatalogBackEnd/README.md

 ## About the project

 This project was created by students bioinformatics at the Hanze University of applied sciences.
-The main task from Quintor was to create a (automated) catalog to store all ther're hardware components in the company.
+The main task was to create a (automated) catalog to store all hardware components in the company.

-The catalog contains the following components:

-- A database of all hardware components
-- A Authentication layer for authentication
-- A webapp (frond-end) to list/add components

-More about the used tools and techniquest below.
+The hardware tools are stored in a database.
+This information is served to the front end using a REST API.

 ## Built with